investindex/Advanced/README.md

 Stablecoins pegged to the value of a currency, most notably the US dollar but also the Euro and Japanese yen, are important because they facilitate international transactions that traditional financial institutions can make extremely difficult.
 This highlights that the only major use case for cryptocurrencies so far has been to sidestep regulations that govern traditional banking and investments.
 A stablecoin is the only application of cryptocurrency I _might_ currently recommend to people who aren't already interested for some other reason, especially if you live in a country with an unstable currency or you want to use them for international transactions.
 However, you still need to understand [different kinds](https://www.youtube.com/watch?v=iisPX_xVMV8) [of stablecoins](https://www.wsj.com/articles/terrausd-crash-led-to-vanished-savings-shattered-dreams-11653649201).
 Some stablecoins are built poorly and are not stable at all.
 Cryptocurrency skeptics might say that you have no assurance that even the asset-backed stablecoins are actually asset-backed.
 Given the amount of fraud in the crypto space, I can't strongly disagree until regulators start verifying these assets.
 Coinbase states that USD Coin is backed by cash and US Treasury bonds.

 [This column](https://www.wsj.com/articles/bitcoin-you-can-get-crypto-investing-right-and-still-play-it-wrong-11643990277) from the WSJ describes the main issue with investing in cryptocurrencies that I'd like to express.
 Even if _some_ cryptocurrencies appreciate greatly in value, the distribution of returns is almost certain to be highly [positively skewed](https://en.wikipedia.org/wiki/Skewness#/media/File:Relationship_between_mean_and_median_under_different_skewness.png).
 Unless you're determined to build a diversified portfolio of cryptocurrencies on your own, there is a high risk of missing out on the appreciation of a small fraction of cryptocurrencies.
 This is a crucial lesson in stocks as well: the [positively skewed distribution](https://www.youtube.com/watch?v=xfdMDGIABek) of returns is why you need to diversify broadly to avoid the risk of underperformance.
 Someone holding only a few stocks or a few cryptocurrencies bears a high risk of underperforming the asset class return.
 On top of that, there is no guarantee that cryptocurrency will have a positive asset class return, regardless of your time horizon.
 Of course, anyone is free to bet on specific cryptocurrencies, but the advice given in this guide is deliberately not reliant on being smarter than everyone else.

 &nbsp;

-&nbsp;

-## Reducing the Risk of Black Swans

-Finding imperfectly correlated assets is the heart of [diversification](https://github.com/investindex/Portfolio#clarifying-diversification).
-A portfolio with uncorrelated assets that each have high expected return would be ideal.
-But how could we achieve equity-like returns that aren't highly correlated with equities? _[Reducing the Risk of Black Swans](https://libgen.rs/search.php?req=Reducing+the+Risk+of+Black+Swans&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_, by Larry Swedroe and Kevin Grogan, seeks to answer this question.
-You can click the link to download the book.
-I won't elaborate because these asset classes are accessible only to institutional investors, very high net worth investors, and clients of certain wealth management firms.
-They require high minimum investments and are partially illiquid, which is why access is restricted.
-Regardless of whether you have access, it's a great read because it explores why diversification is important and how to build a truly diversified portfolio with high expected return.

-&nbsp;